jmaas/splunk-content-library/README.md

-# splunk-content-library
+# Splunk Content Library
-Splunk example content
+Splunk example content as discussed in my blog at: https://systemx.io/